zebadoba/RTTD-test/noob_README.md

 It will return your version if all went well. `1.2.24` (1.2.24 as of 11/13/2014)

+Go up one directory, back to your home directory, as you are still in `/home/pi/node`

+    cd ..

 Copy the Realtime Transit Dispalay code to your pi directory

     git clone https://github.com/brendannee/Realtime-Transit-Display.git